Vasai: Use as filming location

 Vasai gained popularity as a shooting location with international hit song 'Hymn for the Weekend' by British band Coldplay being shot here.
 According to The Times of India, the video was shot in October 2015 at various Indian cities including Worli Village, Bombay and Kolkata.
 The fort showcased at the start and in between is the Bassein Fort, also known as Saint Sebastian's Fort, located in Vasai.
 The video is themed on the Indian festival of Holi.
 The video was filmed by Ben Mor and was released on 29 January 2016.
 The video features Beyoncé and Indian actress Sonam Kapoor.

 The music video was criticized on Indian social media for its stereotypical portrayal of Indian society and alleged disrespecting of Indian idols on the note of Beyoncé's inappropriate clothing.

 The video has over 960 million views on YouTube as of July 2018, becoming the second most-viewed music video for Coldplay (after "Something Just like This").

 Another hit song 'Lean On' by EDM group Major Lazer and DJ Snake was shot in Vasai in March 2015.
 It has more than 2 billion views on YouTube.

 The Bassein Fort is also a popular shooting location for Bollywood movies and songs.
 The Bollywood hit ″Kambakkht Ishq″ from Pyaar Tune Kya Kiya is one of the Bollywood songs.
 Movies such as Josh, starring Shah Rukh Khan, was shot in St. Francis Xavier's Church, Giriz and at the Bassein Fort and Love Ke Liye Kuch Bhi Karega had a number of scenes from the Bassein Fort.
-Other films shot here include Khamoshi and Ram Gopal Verma's Aag.
+Other films shot here include Khamoshi: The Musical and Ram Gopal Verma's Aag.
 In April 2017, some scenes from Bhoomi, starring Sanjay Dutt, were shot around 'Parnaka' area in Vasai.

 The Madhuban road is also popular.
 Movies like Munna Michael, Thackeray (film), Zero (2018 film) had few scenes that were shot here.